 That mixture will come to a boil and then you’ll take it off the heat, put a lid on it, and let it steep for about 15 minutes.
-Then use a blender, or immersion blender to blend it all together into something rich and creamy.
+Then use a blender (I love my Blendtec), or immersion blender to blend it all together into something rich and creamy.

 And then add that soaked corn meal.